bruvellu/cephalic-furrow/3-text/furrow.md

 Our work investigates the function and evolution of the cephalic furrow---a pre-patterned epithelial invagination that forms at the head--trunk boundary of dipteran flies.
 We found that when the formation of the cephalic furrow is perturbed in *Drosophila*, the head--trunk epithelium becomes unstable and subject to erratic buckling events during gastrulating.
 This mechanical instability occurs due to the compressive stresses originating from the formation of mitotic domains and the extension of the germ band.
-Dividing cells impact the stability of epithelial monolayers in two ways.
+Mitotic cells can impact the stability of epithelial monolayers in two ways.
 They generate in-plane outward forces during the elongation phase [@Gupta2021-oo] and create an imbalance in the epithelium after undergoing basal detachment [@Ko2020-wk].
-In fact, mitotic cells are known to induce epithelial folding in the tracheal placode of flies [@Kondo2013-gy] and in intestinal villi of mice [@Freddo2016-et], but only when there is an intraepithelial compressive force present during mitotic rounding.
+In fact, dividing cells are known to induce epithelial folding in the tracheal placode of flies [@Kondo2013-gy] and in intestinal villi of mice [@Freddo2016-et].
+Interestingly, however, the buckling depends on the presence of an additional intraepithelial compressive force [@Kondo2013-gy; @Freddo2016-et].
-Accordingly, we found that mitotic domains alone cannot induce buckling; the concomitant compression from the germ band extension is required to induce the formation of ectopic folds in cephalic furrow mutants ({@fig:experiments}j).
+Accordingly, we found that mitotic domains alone cannot induce buckling in cephalic furrow mutants; the concomitant compression from the germ band extension is required to induce the formation of ectopic folds ({@fig:experiments}j).
-Complementary experiments in the co-submitted study by Dey et al. [@Dey2023-pj] corroborate our observations that perturbing the cephalic furrow formation compromises epithelial stability, and that mitotic domains and germ band are the sources of these compressive stresses.
+Complementary experiments in the co-submitted study (Dey et al.) [@Dey2023-pj] corroborate our observations that perturbing the cephalic furrow formation compromises epithelial stability, and that mitotic domains and germ band are the sources of these compressive stresses.
-These findings suggest that the head--trunk epithelium is under mechanical stress during gastrulation.
+These data consolidate evidence that the head--trunk epithelium is under mechanical stress during *Drosophila* gastrulation.

 <!--Compressive forces are a key mechanism forming epithelial folds in development [@Nelson2016-gz; @Collinet2021-qa].-->
 <!--Generating mechanical instability in particular when epithelial monolayers are under confinement [@Trushko2020-gf].-->